Key Takeaways

 Best for Comparing Coverage Options

 Simply Business is the only aggregator in our analysis and ranks third overall in Washington for general liability.
 It connects Washington businesses with multiple carriers in a single quote session rather than underwriting policies directly.
-The aggregator model is a good fit for Washington's large independent contractor and gig economy population, where comparing carrier options quickly matters more than committing to one provider's underwriting process.
+The aggregator model works well for Washington's large independent contractor and gig economy population.
+For these businesses, comparing carrier options quickly matters more than locking into one provider's underwriting process.

-Coverage depends on which carrier the business matches with, so limits and endorsements vary depending on your choice.
-Businesses with specialty needs like liquor liability or cyber may find a matching carrier, but coverage terms aren't guaranteed before buying.
+Coverage depends on which carrier the business matches with, so limits and endorsements vary.
+Businesses with specialty needs like liquor liability or cyber can search for a matching carrier, but there's no guarantee on coverage terms before buying.

-Users see real carrier quotes, so pricing is accurate, but comparing policy terms across carriers makes coverage clarity and sales support weaker than single-carrier options.
-When it comes to rates, businesses in retail and product rental, repair and maintenance and beauty and wellness see the most savings, ranging from 16% to 19%.
+Users see real carrier quotes, so pricing is accurate.
+But policy terms are harder to compare across carriers, and sales support is weaker than with a single-carrier option.
+Businesses in retail and product rental, repair and maintenance and beauty and wellness see the most savings on rates, ranging from 16% to 19%.

 Where Simply Business performs best:

-• Washington sole operators compare multiple carriers at once
+• Washington sole operators can compare multiple carriers at once

-• Retail, repair and beauty businesses secure lower rates across its marketplace
+• Retail, repair and beauty businesses can get lower rates across Simply Business' marketplace

-• Businesses with specialty needs find carriers that match their risk profile
+• Businesses with specialty needs can find carriers that match their risk profile

 Where Simply Business performs less competitively:

-• Businesses that need guaranteed endorsement availability may run into limits before purchase
+• Businesses that need guaranteed endorsement availability will hit limits before purchase with Simply Business

-• Buyers who want guided coverage advice may prefer a more hands-on provider
+• Buyers who want guided coverage advice are better served by a single-carrier provider

 Best for Solo and Independent Service Operators